-Part III - Computation of metropolitan transportation business tax (MTA surcharge)
+Part III - Computation of MTA surcharge

 Line 58 - Enter the total Mcfs delivered into the MCTD during the tax period.
 The MCTD includes the counties of New York, Bronx, Queens, Kings, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.